Last updated on September 5, 2025

 A lot of new players use decks that friends give them, design for them, or recommend to them.
 They may move on to using decklists found online, or “netdecking.”
 One of the biggest hurdles to full involvement in the game is designing and building your own decks, and it’s made much more difficult once you consider the card pool available.

 Commander is one of the biggest formats in Magic, and it’s the largest for casual play.
 Some Commander players can create a new deck by looking at cards and making their own assessments, but most players don’t go into deckbuilding alone.
-They talk through cards and deck ideas with their friends and playgroups, read articles, watch MTG content creators, and use online resources like EDHREC.
+They talk through cards and deck ideas with their friends and playgroups, read articles, watch MTG content creators, start with Gatherer, and then use online resources like EDHREC.

 EDHREC is one of the best places to get started when designing a new Commander deck.
 What makes it good?
 How can you use it to your advantage?
 Let's find out!